Fliplet/fliplet-cli/docs/API/integrations/sso-saml2.md

 https://api.fliplet.com/v1/session/providers/saml2/metadata?appId=123
 ```

 Please note that the `appId=123` will change depending on your Fliplet app id.
-The metadata also contains a few other things you will need to provide to your team, such as:
+If your system does not allow importing the above XML, you can still configure the integration by manually getting the fields to use from the XML.
+These are the ones you will need and how to find them:

-1. **Entity ID** (or Identifier) this field has a fixed value and it's `https://api.fliplet.com/v1/session/providers/saml2/metadata`
+1. **Entity ID** (or Identifier) this field has a fixed value and it's `https://api.fliplet.com/v1/session/providers/saml2/metadata` for any Fliplet app
-2. **Reply URL** (or Assertion URL) which depends on your appId like the first URL.
-Here's a sample value for it: `https://api.fliplet.com/v1/session/providers/saml2/callback?appId=2197`
+2. **Reply URL** (or Assertion URL) is dynamic and depends on your Flipler App ID.
+Here's a sample value for it: `https://api.fliplet.com/v1/session/providers/saml2/callback?appId=123`
-2. Service Provider **[Certificate](../../assets/misc/saml2-certificate.txt)** (PEM String format)
+2. Service Provider Certificate (PEM String format): [Download](../../assets/misc/saml2-certificate.txt)

+Note: the three fields above can also be retrieved from the metadata XML under the following paths: `SingleSignOnService`, `SingleLogoutService`, `X509Certificate`.

-Once you have given the above to your IT, they should be configure to configure the integration and come back to you with a few details which you will need to paste on the configuration interface:
+Once you have given the above to your IT, they should be able to configure the integration and come back to you with a few details which you will need to paste back on the Fliplet SAML2 component configuration interface:

 - **Single sign-on login** URL
 - **Single sign-on logout** URL